lalit2005/hyperdocs/docs/vs-docusaurus.md

 There's nothing that you have to worry about except for the content.

+## Feedbacks

+Hyperdocs provides a built-in feedback system for your documentation.

+Every docs get a feedback widget that helps you gather feedback from your users.
+You can view all the feedbacks in the Hyperdocs dashboard.

+Docusaurus has no feedback system yet and it is not easy to add one in the docs.

 ## Blog

 A blog for a project is where you notify your users about new releases, event and updates such as a funding round, etc..